 Use brown rice anywhere you would normally use white rice.
 One-third cup dry equals one serving.
 Brown rice has a delicious nutty taste and chewy consistency that can complement any meal and will absorb the flavors of other ingredients.
 Cooking brown rice al dente takes about 45-50 minutes.
 While it takes longer to prepare than white rice, the brown kind freezes well and can be cooked in bulk and stored in handy portion sizes for any number of quick, nutritious meals.

-Start by preparing Cook for Your Life’s Basic Brown Rice recipe.
+Start by preparing our Basic Brown Rice recipe.
 Like all whole grains, always wash rice prior to cooking.
-Try brown rice with recipes such as Cook for Your Life’s Brown Rice & Chard Risotto, made with Swiss chard, Italian parsley and fresh rosemary.
-Leftover grains can be used to prepare our Brown Rice Paella with Chickpeas, enhanced with the flavors of pine nuts, sweet paprika and fresh thyme.
+Try brown rice with recipes such as our Brown Rice & Chard Risotto, made with Swiss chard, Italian parsley, and fresh rosemary.
+Leftover grains can be used to prepare our Brown Rice Paella With Chickpeas, enhanced with the flavors of pine nuts, sweet paprika, and fresh thyme.

 Brown Rice Recipes

 Brown rice is one of the easiest, most fundamental “starch” we keep in our pantries.
 It’s earthy, nutty flavor tips you off that it’s rich in nutrients and fiber.